darklab8/go-typelog/README.md

 # Features

 - Accepts static typed components as optional params
+  - has shortcut WithFields, to make clone of the logger with default logging fields
 - Easy to turn on/off parameters by environment variables
-  - Including regulating log level for different projects
+  - Ability to define different log levss for different created loggers
 - Easier turning complex objects into structured logging
   - accepts maps and structs as its params.
 It will parse them on their own.